rhertogh/yii2-security.txt/README.md

 🚀 Contributing
 ---------------
-The Yii2SecurityTxt project is [Open Source](LICENSE.md).
+The Yii2SecurityTxt extension is [Open Source](LICENSE.md).
 You can help by:

 - [Report an issue](docs/internals/report-an-issue.md)
 - [Contribute with new features or bug fixes](docs/internals/pull-request-qa.md)